Rellotscrewdriver/Digital-Measurement-Calculator/README.md

 ## COPYRIGHT

-this project is free to use and distribute as long as you don't claim that you wrote the original software. crediting of this project is required when it is modified and/or distributed. goto LICENSE for more details
+this project is free to use and distribute as long as you don't claim that you wrote the original software. crediting of this project is required when it is modified and/or distributed. goto <a href="https://github.com/Rellotscrewdriver/Digital-Measurement-Calculator/blob/Remake_Project/LICENSE">LICENSE</a> for more details

 ## Contact Information / Help Support